 4. Dosage

-Creatine is best consumed within the recommended dosage ranges of 3-5g per day.
+Creatine is best consumed within the recommended dosage range of 3-5g per day

 Questions around this should be directed to your doctor or registered dietician.